jmfrank63/temperature-messurement/README.md

 ```bash
 ctest --verbose
 ```
-To list all registered tests (including the RingBuffer tests for doubles and TemperatureBuffer tests), execute:
+To list all registered tests (including tests for the RingBuffer, TemperatureBuffer, and TemperatureBufferDeque implementations), execute:
 ```bash
 ./temperature_tests --gtest_list_tests
 ```